 LOCATION: The Bank Sponsor proposes the establishment and management of a mitigation bank known as the Bluebell Road Mitigation Bank, which would be located approximately 0.32 mile west of Pleasant City in Guernsey County, Ohio (latitude 39.903597, longitude -81.561307).
 This proposal has been assigned Department of the Army file number 2018-00293-MUS – Unnamed Tributary to Buffalo Fork.

-DESCRIPTION OF THE PROPOSED ACTIVITY: The Bank Sponsor has submitted a prospectus to the Corps, Huntington District to establish a wetland mitigation bank.
+DESCRIPTION OF THE PROPOSED ACTIVITY: The Bank Sponsor has submitted a prospectus to the Corps, Huntington District to establish a stream and wetland mitigation bank.
 A complete copy of the prospectus is available for review upon request.

 The objective of the proposed mitigation bank is to generate compensatory mitigation for unavoidable impacts (including the discharge of dredged and/or fill material) to aquatic resources resulting from activities authorized under Sections 401 and 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act of 1899 within the mitigation bank’s service area.
 The Bluebell Road Mitigation Bank would include a primary service area consisting of the Wills Creek watershed (8-digit hydrologic unit code: 05040005).